 Obviously your likelihood of a replacement depends in part on whether you've got warranty or support coverage.
 Apple offers AppleCare+ protection in the UK, which means it will replace an iPhone that has suffered accidental damage.
 You only get two chances for a replacement, though, and it costs £79 - and there's a chance you'll be charged a £55 excess fee too.

 You may have insurance.
 For more information about whether to take out iPhone insurance read our article: is iPhone insurance worth it?
 We also help you decide which iPhone insurance policy is best for you here.

 Finally, when a problem with an Apple product becomes particularly commonplace, there's a chance that Apple will institute a free replacement programme.
 Take a look in our replacement programme section to see if your issue is covered by that.

 But what if your iPhone isn't part of one of these replacement programmes, and you haven't got insurance or warranty coverage?
 Can you expect Apple to replace your iPhone for free?
 To answer this question there are a few things that need to be considered.

-This article is in four parts:
+This article is in three parts: